yogeshkumarpilli/TweetSentimentAnalysis-with-DeepLearning/README.md

 ### Task Performed:

-* Started the basic Multi layer Perceptron and Advanced towards the Transformes
+* Started with the basic Multi layer Perceptron and Advanced towards the Transformes

 #### Models Learned